justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 ##### Cell phone / plan

 - Track your data usage for the month and see if you really need that expensive data plan.
 With more of us at home with access to wifi there may be less need for a 10GB plan.
 There’s also a ton of providers out there so if you can save by going from Rogers down to Fido or even Chatr make the switch.
 Because Rogers owns those lower-tier companies you still get the same great reception.
 - I switched to Public Mobile a few years ago and the service has been great.
-The best part is that I receive discounts on my monthly plan for referring new people, for paying with my credit card ahead of time, and for sticking with them year after year.
-You even get discounts for participating in their support forums and answering questions that other customers have!
+The best part is that I receive discounts on my monthly bill for referring new people, for paying with my credit card ahead of time, and for sticking with them year after year.
+You even get discounts for participating in their support forums and answering questions that help other customers!
 [Sign up with Public Mobile today](https://activate.publicmobile.ca/?raf=WN64J0).
 - Opt for an unlocked phone.
 If you’re looking for used phones you can check out Facebook Marketplace or [getOrchard](https://www.getorchard.com/).
 You can save almost as much as the cost of a new phone by using an unlocked phone and going with a more affordable phone plan.
 A $50 monthly plan plus a $25 monthly tab to factor in the new phone will cost you as much as $1800.
 Just the tab alone will cost you $600 over the two years.
+This is in comparison to a $35 plan with Public Mobile and buying a $300 used iPhone off of getOrchard.
 - With things like planned obsolescence and advertising influencing people to think they need to buy a new phone every couple of years people will be spending thousands of dollars on phones for years to come.

 ##### Bank account

 - Have you ever looked at your account statement and noticed a monthly bank account fee?
 You could be spending hundreds of dollars a year in banking fees.
 This means your bank is charging you for keeping your money with them.
 It’s outrageous but often people are too lazy to change things so they just let costs like these fly by.
-- If you recently finished school you’ll notice that your bank account got changed and the changes would have introduced new fees.
+- If you recently finished school you’ll notice that your bank account got changed and they would have introduced new fees.
 Often you can avoid fees if you maintain a minimum balance of a couple thousand dollars.
 But then you have $3,000 just sitting in the bank account and it’s not working for you.
 - I was tired of dealing with the big banks so I made the switch to Tangerine and there’s been no fees and no hassles.
 I still have a savings account with TD but do all of my regular banking at Tangerine.
 I love that there’s no fees and that email money transfer is free.
 A $15 monthly bank account fee at TD would have cost me $180 in the year!
-Signing up is easy and everytime you refer someone to Tangerine you get a free $50 bonus!
+Signing up is easy and every time you refer someone to Tangerine you get a free $50 bonus!

 ![Tangerine Bank ]({{ "assets/images/saving-money/tangerine.jpg" | absolute_url }})
 <span>Photo by <a href="https://unsplash.com/@stephanieharvey?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Stephanie Harvey</a> on <a href="https://unsplash.com/s/photos/tangerine?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>